moonshadowmobile/moonshadowmobile-authbind/README.md

 ##### `conf_dir`

    Directory to keep all the authbind rules (port, uid, and user).
 Defaults to '/etc/authbind/'.
+This only has an effect if building from source.

 ### Defined Types